 Where the receipts from the disposal of livestock are reinvested in livestock, the farmer may elect to claim stock relief equal to the difference between the amount of compensation received and the opening stock value of the stock disposed of.
 This figure is called the “excess”.
 There is a four year reinvestment period and provided the full proceeds of the compulsory disposal i.e. compensation and sales proceeds, are reinvested within the four years then 100% of the “excess” may be claimed by way of stock relief.
 Where the full proceeds are not reinvested the stock relief is then reduced proportionately.

 Income from woodlands managed on a commercial basis and with a view to the realisation of profits is tax exempt.
 However from 31 December 2006 this income has been subject to the high earners restrictions limits.
 This was updated in Budget 2010 when modifications were introduced on the limitations on amount of certain reliefs, including the woodlands exemption, which could be used by certain high income individuals.
-These changes have effect from assessment year 2010 onwards.
+These changes have effect from assessment year 2010 onward.

 This is a long standing relief, designed to encourage longer term leases of farm land.
 The lease must have a minimum definite term of five years or more to qualify for relief.
 There have been a number of modifications to this measure since it was introduced initially in 1985.
 Currently the lessor is exempt from income tax on progressively increasing amounts linked to lease duration as follows: